To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 • Comfort layer adds more softness than some may like

-One of our favourite hybrid mattresses, the Eve Premium Hybrid, is no more – sort of.
+The Eve Premium Hybrid, is no more – sort of.
 It’s been redesigned and relaunched as the Eve Wunderflip Premium Hybrid, with two different firmness levels that you can switch between by flipping the mattress.
+So how does the new model compare with what was one of our favourite hybrid mattresses?

 All six mattresses in Eve’s range are now Wunderflip mattresses, featuring a firmer side and a softer side.
 That’s a great idea, but it confused me.
 Bed-in-a-box mattresses like these are carefully constructed from layers, top to bottom, so they’re not designed to be turned like conventional sprung mattresses.
 I wasn’t sure how, if at all, Eve’s “adaptive comfort” flip idea would work.